-Tumor.
-Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the location of the small bowel tumor.
-Some stages are also divided into smaller groups that help describe the tumor even in more detail.
+Stage may also be divided into smaller groups that help describe the tumor even in more detail.
 This helps the doctor develop the best treatment plan for each patient.
 Specific tumor stage information is listed below.

 TX: The primary tumor cannot be evaluated.

 Tis: This refers to carcinoma (cancer) in situ.
-Cancer in situ is very early cancer in which cancer cells are found only in one small area and have not spread.
+Cancer in situ is very early cancer in which cancer cells are found only in 1 small area and have not spread.

-T3: The tumor has grown through the muscularis propria and into the subserosa (a thin layer of connective tissue beneath the outer layer of some parts of the large intestine) or into tissues surrounding the small bowel.
+T3: The tumor has grown through the muscularis propria and into the subserosa, a thin layer of connective tissue beneath the outer layer of some parts of the large intestine, or into certain tissues surrounding the small bowel.

-Node.
-The “N” in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system stands for lymph nodes.
+These small, bean-shaped organs help fight infection.
 Lymph nodes near the small bowel are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.

 NX: The regional lymph nodes cannot be evaluated.

-N1: Cancer has spread to one to three regional lymph nodes.
+N1: Cancer has spread to 1 to 2 regional lymph nodes.

-N2: Cancer has spread to four or more lymph nodes.
+N2: Cancer has spread to 3 or more regional lymph nodes.

 MX: Distant metastasis cannot be evaluated.